anoopt/siuuu/README.md

 3. **Enable Developer Mode** (toggle in top-right corner)
 4. **Click "Load unpacked"** and select the extension folder
 5. **Pin the extension** to your toolbar for easy access

-### From Chrome Web Store

-*Coming soon - extension will be published to the Chrome Web Store*

 ## 🎮 Usage